NLaff/lafferty.co-v2/content/blog/cover-letters.md

 Here's the good news.
 I'm going to show you what a rock solid cover letter is for 2021 and beyond.

+A good cover letter is just like [conversion copywriting](/blog/conversion-copywriting/), except the person you're trying to sell is your future employer.

 We'll start at the beginning.

 ## Do I Need A Cover Letter?